Home

 If you use a mixture with the vitamin coated canary seed I still suggest you add vitamin supplements to your canary's water a at least once a week.
 This will help insure that he is getting all the vitamins he needs from his "caged" diet.

-With bird seed as a staple for your bird you will need to offer supplemental foods on a regular basis...most importantly greens (such as broccoli and sprouts) and egg biscuits for protein.
+With bird seed as a staple for your bird you will need to offer supplemental foods on a regular basis...most importantly greens (such as broccoli and sprouts) and egg food for protein.

 Discover canary treats that are good for your pet bird and what foods can kill him ...CLICK HERE.

-Providing vitamin coated canary seed plus a vitamin supplement in his water or canary food, and treats on the side is a great way to go...
+Providing vitamin coated canary seed plus a vitamin supplement in his water or canary food, and treats on the side is a good way to go...

 ...you know you're providing a good nutritional foundation with the vitamin coated seed and supplements, and the "snack" foods will be a welcome change in his diet.
 Give him plenty of variety in his foods to keep him healthy and in good spirits.